Diplomat's wife to be interviewed by detectives over fatal car crash

 "Lawyers have clearly stated that the suspect wants to be personally interviewed by officers from Northamptonshire police, in order for them to see her, and the devastation that this has also caused her and her family."

+Interviews under caution take place in the U.K. when police believe there are grounds to suspect that the subject of the interview has committed a criminal offence.
+The suspect is warned and the answers given can be used in court.

-Adderley said that once visas were arranged for officers they would be travelling to the county to interview the suspect.
+Adderley said that once visas were arranged for officers they would be traveling to the county to interview the suspect.

-British prosecutors have not yet said whether they would recommend charges being laid in this case.
+British prosecutors have not yet said whether they would recommend charges being filed in this case.